-• By being exempted with or without credit.
-Students who wish to be considered for exemption must take the SAT Verbal Examination.
-A score of 660 or higher on the SAT Writing Examination, or 30 or higher on the combined English/Writing portion of the ACT, will be sufficient for exemption.
-For exemption with credit, students must take both the SAT Writing Examination and the English Composition Achievement Test and receive scores of 600 or higher on both exams; 3 credit hours of ENG W141 will be granted.

-• By completing ENG W131 Elementary Composition I (3 cr.), with a grade of C (2.0) or higher
+- By being exempted students who wish to be considered for exemption must take the SAT or ACT Examination.
+A score of 660 or higher on the SAT Critical Reading Examination and on the SAT Writing Examination, or 30 or higher on the combined English/Writing portion of the ACT, will be sufficient for exemption. - By completing ENG W131 Elementary Composition I (3 cr.), with a grade of C (2.0) or higher